SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 To avoid overhead of re-pickling the trajectory, SCOOP_ mode also supports setting ``freeze_input=True`` (see :ref:`more-on-multiprocessing`).
-However, freezing input for SCOOP_ is based on `shared constants`_ which will remain on every worker until they are shut down.
-Thus, if you run many experiments (i.e. multiple batches of ``f_run`` or ``f_run_map``) within the same Python interpreter session, memory consumed by all workers increases over time.
-If you experience memory problems simply restart your Python session and run less experiments in one go or set ``freeze_input=False``.

 Moreover, you can also use *pypet* with `SAGA Python`_ to manually schedule your experiments on a cluster environment. :ref:`example-22` shows how to submit batches of experiments